 Technical progress is defined by the increase of the productivity of labor.
 There is technical progress when productivity is increasing, or, in other words, when workers are being able to increase their average value added.
 Thus, technical progress involves not only the introduction of new methods of production and new products, but also the transference of labor from activities with lower to activities with higher valued added.
 Yet, the process of labor productivity increase will be accompanied by changes in the productivity of capital, or the output-capital relation, Y/K (which Marx called technical composition of capital).7 Given the fact that, concomitantly with labor productivity increase, the capital productivity may decrease, remain constant, or increase, we have three types of technical progress, which are defined by the behavior of the productivity of capital.
 If the productivity of capital is decreasing ($Y_2/K_2 < Y_1/K_1$, where i indicates time), technical progress will be capital-using, or we will have 'mechanization'.
-If the product-capital relation is constant, technical progress will be neutral.
-And if the productivity of capital is increasing, technical progress will be capital-saving.
+If the product-capital relation is constant, technical progress will be capital-saving.